 To personally meet or connect with Acharya Prashant: click here.

-‘A thing’ and its ‘opposite’ are always in the same dimension, in the same plane.
-Never say that I have to choose between A and B.” A and B are both in the same plane.
-If one side of the coin is not good for you, the other side too, would not be good for you.
-Because with the other side, will come, the first side as well.
+A thing and its opposite are always in the same dimension, in the same plane.
+Never say, “I have to choose between A and B.” A and B are both in the same plane.
+If one side of the coin is not good for you, the other side too will not be good for you.
+Because with the other side will come the first side as well.

 The two sides of duality, appear as opposites, but are always together.
 So, if you choose either one, you have also chosen the other one.
 Do not choose any of the ends, do not say ‘yes’ to any of these options.

-The right decision is never a decision.
+The Right decision is never a decision.

 Whenever a ‘decision’ is involved, the decision would be a flawed one.
 So, if the mind is hesitating, procrastinating, it is good news.
-Let it procrastinate, even more.
+Let it procrastinate even more.
 Let the action not happen at all.
-Procrastination means, there is no inner sureness.
+‘Procrastination’ means, there is no inner sureness.
 So, it is good.
 When there is no inner sureness, then the action does not deserve to happen.

-If you have just a little trust on life, she will take all your decisions beautifully.
-Better decisions, than you and me can ever make.
+If you have just a little trust on life, she will take all your decisions beautifully; better decisions than you and me can ever make.

-AP: Then how would you explain it, using your own intelligence?
+Acharya Prashant: Then how would you explain it, using your own intelligence?

-If you are asking me to explain, then surely there is a hidden belief somewhere that your own personal intelligence is wide enough to accommodate the existential intelligence.
+If you are asking me to explain, then surely there is a hidden belief somewhere that your own personal intelligence is wide enough to accommodate the existential Intelligence.

 ‘Faith’ means – “Though I do not know what it is, yet I am fully sure that it is.”
-Faith means, “Though I do not quite know what its nature is, but I am fully sure that it is good for me.
+‘Faith’ means – “Though I do not quite know what its nature is, but I am fully-fully sure that it is good for me.
 Though I do not know what it is going to do next, but I am fully sure that whatever happens, irrespective of my reaction to it, it is auspicious.”
 That is Faith.

-Questioner 1: A quotation from Osho- Life is a mystery to be lived, not a problem to be solved.
+Questioner 1: A quotation from Osho – “Life is a mystery to be lived, not a problem to be solved.”